 The district committee is comprised of local group’s General Service Representatives (GSRs) and district service positions.
 The district committee meets once a month to conduct business at the district level.
-Below are details on what district service positions are available and what are the responsibilities.
+Below are details on what district service positions are available for the 2022-2024 rotation and what are the responsibilities.

 DCM Chair (Filled) & Alternate (Filled)